Trump calls for voter ID, teases Iran talks at Florida rally boosting DeSantis, Scott

 President Trump gave hearty endorsements to Florida Gov. Rick Scott and U.S. Rep. Ron DeSantis Tuesday as two of the state's top Republican elected officials seek higher office in November's midterm elections.

-"I don't do these endorsements easily," Trump told an enthusiastic crowd at Tampa's Florida State Fairgrounds.
+"I don't do these endorsements easily," Trump told an enthusiastic crowd during his rally at Tampa's Florida State Fairgrounds.
 "I don't need to be here, but I happen to love this state."

 The rally took place with four weeks to go before the Aug.
 28 Republican gubernatorial primary, in which DeSantis will face off against state Agricultural Commissioner Adam Putnam.